 The design documentation for any technical design includes a combination of the product specification and the electronic models and drawings, and any approved deviations.
 The “read me” file on the Supplier FTP site will contain a clarifying note that clearly identifies these three legs of the technical design documentation.
 However, rather than revise all the design documentation for every deviation, the NSTXU Project has adopted a policy of minimizing the changes to the impacted design documentation.
 The majority of deviations result in a design change, however, it is left to the discretion of the Design or the Manufacturing RLM to determine if a change to the documentation is immediately warranted or can be deferred.
 When deciding whether or not a particular specification, model(s) or drawing(s) need to be updated, the RLMs should consider the significance of the deviation.
 If the deviation has a significant impact on the way a particular part is designed or manufactured, then an update of the impacted design documentation is generally warranted.
 However, if a minor change or a correction of dimensions or tolerances, the RLM must decide whether or not to immediately update the documentation or to defer the update to a later date.

-No matter the decision on when, or ever, to update impacted design basis documentation, the Systems Engineering Support Manager should notify project personnel that the RFD is approved, post the approved RFD on the NSTXU Engineering Web, and, if it also impacts an existing contract, ensure that the PPPL Procurement Representative is provided a copy to forward to the supplier.
+No matter the decision on when, or ever, to update impacted design basis documentation, the Systems Engineer should notify project personnel that the RFD is approved, post the approved RFD on the NSTXU Engineering Web, and, if it also impacts an existing contract, ensure that the PPPL Procurement Representative is provided a copy to forward to the supplier.